Feds fund mental health crisis teams to stand in for police

 At least 14 cities around the country are interested in versions of that model, said Simone Brody, executive director of What Works Cities, a New York-based nonprofit that tries to promote change through effective use of data.

 “It’s really exciting to see the federal government support this model,” Brody said.
 “I am hopeful that three years from now we will have multiple models and ideally some data that shows this has actually saved people’s lives.”
+Portland, Oregon, launched its own crisis teams in February and the program has already expanded to serve more areas of the community.

 About 1,000 people a year are shot dead by police, according to an analysis by the Treatment Advocacy Center, which examined several publicly available estimates.
 Severe mental illness is a factor in at least 25% of such shootings, it estimated.
 The center advocates for improved mental health care.